-After putting in almost 100 hours in Risk of Rain 2, dying in every possible way, and finally mastering each survivor (or at least getting as close to that as possible), I am finally ready to provide you with the up-to-date Risk of Rain 2 tier list that reflects how these characters actually perform once you’ve got everything else perfected.
+After putting in more hours in Risk of Rain 2 than I’m willing to admit, dying in every possible way, and finally mastering each survivor (or at least getting as close to that as possible), I am finally ready to provide you with the up-to-date Risk of Rain 2 tier list that reflects how these characters actually perform once you’ve got everything else perfected.

-If you’re trying to figure out who to main, which survivor fits your style, or which one gives you the best shot at surviving past the mid-game chaos, read on!
+If you’re trying to figure out who to main now, which survivor fits your style, or which one gives you the best shot at surviving past the mid-game chaos, read on!

 Risk of Rain 2 Survivors Overview (Best Features & Playstyle)